 Heritage Grain Alliance

 We still believe deeply that the heritage grain trials will continue to build the foundation for the future of sustainable and regional food systems.
-Over the past six years, the Rocky Mountain Heritage Grain Trials program watched small handfuls of seeds grow to pounds and pounds of grains to be shared with hundreds of farmers, gardeners, researchers, bakers, brewers and chefs.
-As a start to the next chapter, we would simply like to jump in where we left off, with the network, knowledge, and seeds that we have been growing together.
-However, in some ways, we are also starting over as our grain collection was given away by Rocky Mountain Seed Alliance’s new crew when the program was discontinued.
-We hope many of you were able to secure some of the seeds before they were sent further afield.
-We do have a complete backup of very small amounts from which to begin again.
+From 2016 through 2021, the Rocky Mountain Heritage Grain Trials program watched small handfuls of seeds grow to pounds and pounds of grains to be shared with hundreds of farmers, gardeners, researchers, bakers, brewers and chefs.
+As a start to the next chapter, we would simply like to jump in where we left off, with the network, knowledge, and seeds that we have been growing together, and take this revival to the next level-a Grain Revolution!
+We heartily encourage and welcome our former trialists, and we look forward to new trialists and supporters who want to join this important journey.

-You are invited, first and foremost, to continue your work with our new Heritage Grain Alliance.
+If you were a trialist from RMSA’s former Rocky Mountain Heritage Grain Trials, you are invited to continue your work with our new Heritage Grain Alliance.
 You will be “grandfathered” and “grandmothered” in and receive the same benefits as our original program.
-Use coupon code “graintrialist”.
-If you have seed to share from our previous work together, or have seeds grown this year that you would like to share, we would love to add them to the collection.
+Reach out to Lee-Ann (Lee-Ann@HeritageGrains.org) if you would like immediate assistance.
+If you have seed to share from our previous work together, or have seeds grown from your trials already that you would like to share, we would love to add them to the collection.

 As for the “Top 20,” we still have bulk seed available to share with the same hope of doubling returns and continuing to scale up and share.
 Please let us know if you are interested in any of these varieties.

 Supplies are limited.
+In some cases we are starting with one hundred, or less, seeds.
 We ask that you consider varieties that you will actually grow and help us to scale up.
 We are still in transition and will update the collection page as more seeds become available.
 Check back early and often.
 You can download here a spreadsheet of all of the varieties we had available before.
 If you see something you want and it is not yet offered, please email firstname.lastname@example.org.

 Thank you for your dedication to grains, seeds, and new beginnings.
-If you would like to financially contribute to this effort let us know.
+If you would like to contribute to this effort in additional ways, please let us know.

 Together for Grains,